-C. Factors (v) and (vi): PRIMNM Designation Was Made Through Proper Process and Federal Resources Are Available to Properly Manage PRIMNM
+D. Factor (vi): Federal Resources Are Available to Properly Manage Papahānaumokuākea.

-In the EO, you asked for comment regarding "concerns of State, tribal, and local governments affected by the designation" and "the availability of Federal resources to properly manage the designated areas."
+Per the EO, you asked for comment regarding "the availability of Federal resources to properly manage designated areas."
+Again, this factor does not warrant any recommendation to change the monument.